James-Malkin/resolute-fitness/README.md

 *Bachelor of Science with Honours in Digital & Technology Solutions (Software Engineering)*

-It is a gym booking and membership management system adopting automated deployments using Ansible and Kamal.
+Resolute Fitness is a prototype gym booking and membership management system adopting automated deployments using Ansible and Kamal.

 ## Development